project-wormhole/project-wormhole.github.io/content/docs/introduction.md

 * WebRTC is introduced to secure real-time voice and video calls over the web.
 ### Security
 * Double Ratchet algorithm is used to exchange encrypted messages based on a shared secret key
-* X3DH key agreement protoco is integrated and used as the Double Ratchet's initial root key
+* X3DH key agreement protocol is integrated and used as the Double Ratchet's initial root key
 * Sesame algorithm for managing message encryption sessions in an asynchronous and multi-device setting
 ### Privacy
 * Profile and Picture names and pictures let people know who is messaging them.
 Wormhole service has no knowledge of them since they are end-to-end encrypted